3 Spatial data operations

 dtype: bool

 The result shown above is a boolean Series.
-Its contents should match your intuition: positive (True) results are returned for the first and third point, and a negative result (False) for the second are outside the polygon’s border.
+Its contents should match our intuition: positive (True) results are returned for the points 0 and 2, and a negative result (False) for point 1.
 Each value in this Series represents a feature in the first input (points).

-The last example, and all other earlier examples in this chapter, demonstrate the “many-to-one” mode of .intersects and analogous methods, where the relation is evaluated between each of several geometries in a GeoSeries/GeoDataFrame, and an individual shapely geometry.
+All earlier examples in this chapter demonstrate the ‘many-to-one’ mode of .intersects and analogous methods, where the relation is evaluated between each of several geometries in a GeoSeries/GeoDataFrame, and an individual shapely geometry.
 A second mode of those methods (not demonstrated here) is when both inputs are GeoSeries/GeoDataFrame objects.
-In such case, a “pairwise” evaluation takes place between geometries aligned by index (align=True, the default) or by position (align=False).
+In such case, a ‘pairwise’ evaluation takes place between geometries aligned by index (align=True, the default) or by position (align=False).
 For example, the expression nz.intersects(nz) returns a Series of 16 True values, indicating (unsurprisingly) that each geometry in nz intersects with itself.

-A third mode is when we are interested in a “many-to-many” evaluation, i.e., obtaining a matrix of all pairwise combinations of geometries from two GeoSeries/GeoDataFrame objects.
+A third mode is when we are interested in a ‘many-to-many’ evaluation, i.e., obtaining a matrix of all pairwise combinations of geometries from two GeoSeries objects.
 At the time of writing, there is no built-in method to do this in geopandas.
-However, the .apply method can be used to repeat a “many-to-one” evaluation over all geometries in the second layer,resulting in a matrix of pairwise results.
-We’ll create another GeoSeries with two polygons, named poly2, to demonstrate:
+However, the .apply method (package pandas) can be used to repeat a ‘many-to-one’ evaluation over all geometries in the second layer, resulting in a matrix of pairwise results.
+We will create another GeoSeries with two polygons, named poly2, to demonstrate this.

 poly2 = gpd.GeoSeries([